* Dollar/yen may dip after BOJ rate decision on Thurs

 * But trend of yen weakness seen likely to persist

 * Euro holds ground on hopes of “fiscal cliff” progress

 SINGAPORE/TOKYO, Dec 18 (Reuters) - The yen edged lower and neared a 20-month low versus the dollar on Tuesday, dogged by expectations that a new Japanese government would nudge the Bank of Japan toward more drastic monetary stimulus.

-The yen had skidded to its lowest level in over a year and a half on Monday after Japan’s conservative Liberal Democratic Party (LDP), which is committed to aggressive monetary easing, won a landslide election victory.
+The yen had skidded to its lowest level in more than a year-and-a-half on Monday after Japan’s conservative Liberal Democratic Party (LDP), which is committed to aggressive monetary easing, won a landslide election victory.

 While the yen could find some support in the near term if position squaring sets in, traders and analysts said the yen’s downtrend was likely to remain in place.

-“There is a good chance that the yen weakness may persist, especially heading into the end of the first quarter (of 2013),” said Sim Moh Siong, FX strategist for Bank of Singapore.
+“There is a good chance that the yen’s weakness may persist, especially heading into the end of the first quarter (of 2013),” said Sim Moh Siong, FX strategist for Bank of Singapore.

 A focal point will be a forthcoming change in BOJ leadership and the implications for monetary policy, he said.